Posted on March 5, 2018 by Laura Fuller

 For those who struggle with addiction, “just go to sleep” is as frustrating a statement as “just stop using.”
 Many have the desire for a full night’s rest, but lack the education and resources on how to accomplish this.
 In the Psychoneuroplasticity (PNP) sleep program, we offer the tools to turn this pipe dream into a very real dream.

 In today’s world, bad sleep habits are widespread.
-Some of these habits, such as eating a heavy meal late at night and gazing into the blue light of our television, computer, or phone screens, are often confused with relaxation.
-These bad habits come about because most of us were never taught how to sleep properly.
-The bedroom lights were turned off and we were left to fulfill a seemingly simple task; however, instead we found our minds swinging from thought to thought like a monkey through the trees of a jungle.
-Throwing drugs and alcohol into the mix can create an even bigger sleep disturbance issue.
+People confuse many habits – such as eating a heavy meal late at night, watching television or spending time on our phones – with relaxation.
+In truth, most of us were never taught how to get a proper night’s rest.
+Instead we found our minds swinging from thought to thought like a monkey through the trees of a jungle.
+Throwing drugs and alcohol into the mix can create an even bigger nighttime disturbances.
 A lot of hard work with the 12 Steps lies ahead for those in recovery.
 Therefore, sleep troubles are an unwanted distraction on the road to recovery.

-Gillian Flynn wrote that “Sleep is like a cat: It only comes to you if you ignore it.”
 Through the development of certain techniques, the PNP center takes a different approach.
 We make an effort to be mindful of our sacred sleep throughout the entire course of the day.
-Days and nights often blur together in addiction and sleep is easily disrupted and fragmented.
+In addiction, days and nights often blur together.
 Developing a consistent sleep pattern can help end the fragmented sleep cycle and reset the body’s natural circadian rhythm.
 Everyone will develop his or her own unique rituals within the realm of sleep hygiene that help to achieve this goal.
-These may include things like meditation, increased daylight exposure, working out earlier in the day, making sure to only eat large meals well before bedtime, reading stories before bed, using the restroom before bed, only being in bed when it is time for sleep, and simply being mindful of cues from the body that it is time to go to sleep.
+These may include things like meditation, increased daylight exposure, working out earlier in the day, making sure to only eat large meals well before bedtime, reading stories before bed, using the restroom before bed, only being in bed when it is time for sleep, and simply being mindful of cues from the body that it is time to go to rest.